2015 – 2016 · A Levels · Mill Hill School

 Mechanical Engineering

-Trained as a mechanical engineer with a drive to build things that help society evolve.
-I quickly noticed most engineering equations had been encoded into digital tools and wanted to go deeper — applying predictive models to problems like bridge maintenance and environmental failure projection.
+I trained as a mechanical engineer with a drive to build systems that help society evolve.
+During my degree, I became increasingly interested in how engineering knowledge could be extended through computation.
+Many classical engineering equations had already been translated into digital tools, but I wanted to go further — applying predictive models to problems such as bridge maintenance, environmental failure, and infrastructure resilience.

 Postgraduate